Prism Tools

 Default Response

-With default formats ["png"], the response includes:
+With default formats ["svg"], the response includes:

 • text_sparkline β€” Unicode block sparkline (β–β–‚β–„β–†β–ˆ) β€” always included